Podcast

 Myth: Stress is bad

 Fact: People tend to talk about stress as if it is totally negative, actually some forms of stress can be good for us!
 A little bit of stress or stimulation can help us to stay motivated and productive, it gives us energy and can help us to concentrate and focus, it drives us to meet deadlines or perform well in exams, sports or public speaking for example.
-This type of good stress we could feel very lethargic, lazy and even bored.
+Without this type of helpful stress, we might lack energy, become unmotivated and feel bored and even lazy.
+Stress becomes a problem for us, and may threaten our mental health and wellbeing, when it feels overwhelming and when we cannot find support or ways of dealing with it, and finding hopeful ways forward.
 Stress becomes a problem when it Is long lasting and feels overwhelming.

 Watch this ted talk to find out how to make stress your friend.